dimajix/flowman/docs/spec/target/truncate.md

 The `truncate` target is used to truncate a relation or individual partitions of a relation.
 Truncating means that the relation itself is not removed, but the contents are deleted (either all records or individual partitions).
-Note that the `truncate` target is executed as part of the `BUILD`phase, which might be surprising.
+Note that the `truncate` target is executed both as part of the `BUILD` and `TRUNCATE` phases, which might be surprising.

 ## Example